dsp-jetpack/JetPack/doc/deployment_guide.md

 * Management Network Infrastructure - The BMC management network, consisting of iDRAC ports and the out-of-band management ports of the switches, is aggregated into a 1-rack unit (RU) S3048-ON switch in one of the three racks in the cluster.
 This 1-RU switch in turn can connect to one of the aggregation or core switches to create a separate network with a separate VLAN.

-> Note: Please contact your Dell EMC sales representative for a detailed parts list. or contact Dell EMC Professional Services team for OpenStack using the email [rhosp.ra.ps@emc.com](malito:rhosp.ra.ps@emc.com)
+> Note: Please contact your Dell EMC sales representative for a detailed parts list or contact Dell EMC Professional Services team for OpenStack using the email [rhosp.ra.ps@emc.com](malito:rhosp.ra.ps@emc.com)

-### Version 13 features
+### Version 13.0 features

 **The following features are added in the JetPack Automation and the Ready Architecture for RedHat OpenStack:**

-* Support for the lastest release of Red Hat OpenStack Platform 13 including the latest updates.
+* Support for the lastest release of Red Hat OpenStack Platform 13.0 including the latest updates.
 * Support for latest release of RHEL 7.6 including the latest updates.
 * Support for Red Hat Ceph Storage version 3.1
 * Added support for jumbo frames.
 * Added support for UEFI on all Overcloud nodes.
-* Added support for Cumulus Network OS..
+* Added support for Cumulus Network OS.
 * Added support for Dell EMC Networking S5248-ON switch.
 * Added support for 25GbE networking with Intel XXV710 network interface cards.
 * Added support for Red Hat Ceph Storage to use NVMe storage for OSD/Journal.